Skip to main content

 Annual fee$35,000 loan evaluation fee

 MaturityEarliest of Nov.
-30, 2024, a plan effective date, a sale of substantially all assets, or acceleration/termination
+30, 2024, plan effective date, asset sale, or acceleration

 Reporting13-week budget with variance reporting